 WHEEL Women’s Shelters: For more than 20 years, WHEEL has facilitated and staffed our own loving, low-barrier WHEEL Shelter for Women.
 This shelter currently is located at Trinity Episcopal Parish (711 Cherry St.), and during the pandemic (since April 2020) has been open 24 hours a day every day.
 We currently have 26 spots at Trinity (reduced occupancy for COVID-safety), and are almost always full or over-full.
 In February 2021 we began operating another, larger (40-spot), 24-hour low-barrier women’s shelter at Seattle First Presbyterian Church (715 Spring Street), which is also full most of the time.
 We do the best we can to assure space for all who come to us and operate an informal referral service.
 But, there is a severe lack of shelter for homeless women in our region, so WHEEL also Organizes and Advocates for More Shelter and Housing for Women.

-The Women’s Empowerment Center is a self-managed day organizing, arts and education center for women, currently on hiatus.
+The Women’s Empowerment Center is a self-managed day organizing, arts and education center for women, currently at First Presbyterian shelter, 715 Spring Street, 10:30 am to 4:30 pm on Sundays.

 The Dorothy Day Group works for more housing, food, dignity, power and community among homeless women.
 We sponsored two projects in the past: Sandwichmaking and distributing sandwiches at local parks, and producing and distributing our own newsletter, The Occasional Times.
 This group now does special projects only, but may be reborn soon!